Associate professor and chair

 VCU Music: Educating musicians to shape the stage, the classroom and the world

 The Department of Music is committed to the advancement of Western art music and jazz as academic disciplines, as fields of professional endeavor and as significant expressions of culture.
 Entrance and graduation requirements comply with the National Association of Schools of Music guidelines.
-The department offers degree programs at the baccalaureate and master’s levels, and each of them is described in detail on individual program pages within the Bulletins website.
+The department offers degree programs at the baccalaureate level, and they are described in detail on individual program pages within the Bulletins website.
 Students in the VCU Music community are involved in a musically rich environment of studio lessons, small classes, independent study and performances.
 They hear outstanding professional performers in the classical and jazz traditions and attend on-campus master classes with major touring artists.
 Student soloists also may appear with regional and university ensembles.
 Through the Mary Anne Rennolds Chamber Concert Series and other events, the department is one of the region’s major sponsors of music performances.
 Approximately 250 students choose to major in music, with many other students from throughout the university taking courses and participating in ensembles.
 There are 26 full-time faculty, more than half of whom hold doctorates, in addition to 45 part-time instructors.
 Among the faculty are internationally recognized performers, composers, researchers and teachers — musician-educators who are active in all facets of the professional music world.
 The faculty includes members and regular performers with ensembles that include the Richmond and Virginia symphonies, the New York Philharmonic, the Virginia Opera, Rhythm and Brass, and the Atlantic Chamber Ensemble.
 The faculty maintains a high level of recognition through each individual’s publications, recordings, international performances and lectures.
 The department is housed in two buildings.
 The principal facility is the W.E.
 Singleton Center for the Performing Arts, which includes the 502-seat Sonia Vlahcevic Concert Hall, faculty offices, rehearsal rooms and special studios for organ, percussion and piano.
 The James W. Black Music Center has a 347-seat recital hall, classrooms, practice rooms, rehearsal spaces, faculty offices and studios.

 Admission and auditions